Business Law

 A buyout provision establishes the price and process for purchasing a departing member’s interest.
 Without one, a departing member’s interest cannot be purchased at a defined price.
 The LLC either buys out the member at whatever price negotiation or litigation produces, or operates indefinitely with a member who is no longer contributing.

+If you later need to convert a Pennsylvania LLC to a Delaware C corporation for venture capital purposes, see our page on startup incorporation for Pennsylvania founders.
 For related business guidance, see our page on LLC operating agreements in Pennsylvania; for all business law topics, see our business law practice area.

 Business Law · Pittsburgh